lkodinsson/MARS/Core/PHB.md

 If at any point during the game you are required to perform math that results in a decimal, that number is always rounded down unless otherwise specified.

+## Genres

+There are many different worlds and environments that can be played in, such as worlds featuring one or more of elves, wizards, dragons, robots, detectives, dinosaurs, cowboys, vikings, samurai, vampires, werewolves, aliens, racecars, superheroes, hackers, secret agents, and endless amounts more.

+Content presented in **MARS** is categorized into *genres* which present these many different ideas into coherent groups.
+These genres are: *prehistoric*, *ancient*, *medieval*, *fantasy*, *industrial*, *steampunk*, *post-industrial*, *cyberpunk*, *space*, and *sci-fantasy*.

+These genres are often combined and some popular combinations include: *medieval fantasy*, *post-industrial cyberpunk*, *space sci-fantasy*, and *prehistoric steampunk*.

 # Primary Stats

 Each character has four Primary Stats that are used to derive other stats and abilities.
 These stats are: *strength*, *dexterity*, *intelligence*, and *resolve*.
-All primary stats are represented by roll values ranging from r8 to r20.
+All primary stats are represented by roll values usually ranging from r8 to r20.

 ##### Table: Primary Stat Steps
 | Roll Value | Step Name |